Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Preheat oven to 375 degrees F.

 Cut 1/2 inch off the top of each head of garlic.
 Place garlic bulbs, cut side up, each on a separate square of aluminum foil, evenly drizzle the 2 tablespoon of the olive oil over the top of each bulb, wrap each and bake until garlic is soft, about 45 to 60 minutes, remove from oven and let cool.
-Once cool use a fork to squeeze the cloves out of the skin.

 Once the garlic has been removed from the skin begin to boil water for the fettuccini and cook al dente according to package directions, once cooked reserve 1/2 cup of the cooking water and drain the rest.